Private Student Loan Basics

 Before signing on the dotted line to accept a student loan, remember that regardless of whether you actually graduate from school or not, student loans must be paid back.
-Defaulting on a student loan can have a major impact on your financial future.
-Not paying your loans will lower your credit score and can affect major milestones in your life, including your ability to get a car loan, a credit card, a mortgage, or even a job.
+Defaulting on a student loan can have an adverse impact on your credit health.

 How to apply for a private student loan

 Learning about the different loans available can help you find the one that best suits your individual needs.
 A good place to start is your college’s financial aid office, which may have a "lender list" (a list of private student loan providers that the school recommends).
 Compare what each lender has to offer in terms of fees, interest rates, and repayment options.

 Disclosures are the fine print that’s provided to you when you apply for a loan and will help you understand the terms and conditions of the loan.
 These disclosures can help you compare different loans from different lenders when you’re shopping around.

 Don’t borrow more than you need

 Some lenders require the school you are attending to approve your loan amount to help you avoid borrowing more than you need.
 That’s a smart idea.
 Borrow only for the cost of tuition and related expenses so that your payments are manageable when you finish school — a new mountain bike or the latest smart-phone doesn’t count as a “related expense.”

 You may benefit from having a cosigner especially if you’re an undergraduate or a student without a steady income or credit history.
 If a parent or other creditworthy individual cosigns the private student loan with you, it may give you a better chance of approval.

 Ask your guidance counselor, or anyone else you trust, to learn more about the process of taking out loans to pay for college.